gunbux/dots/README.md

   - Architecture: armhf

 ## configs and inspiration
+my linux configs are a modification of archcraft's base configs.

 my vimrc is a frankenstein vim config with settings taken and modified from [amix](https://github.com/amix/vimrc), [brodie](https://github.com/BrodieRobertson/dotfiles), and [chris@machine](https://www.youtube.com/watch?v=gZCXaF-Lmco)'s configs with very sane defaults and settings.
 I've kept it intentionally in vimscript instead of lua so you